S-W-Leong/TouchNoGo-finhack/focus-spec-plan-v1.md

 Responsibilities:

-- initialize the Alibaba client
+- call the OpenAI-compatible HTTP endpoint directly with `fetch`
 - call `qwen3.6-flash`
 - normalize output into app-safe shapes
 - isolate provider-specific request and response formats from the rest of the app